-How Long Should I Expect a CEREC Crown to Hold Up over the Years if I Grind my Teeth?
+How Long Should a CEREC Crown to Hold Up over the Years if they are exposed to Teeth Grinding?

 Nightguard Recommended to preserve dental restorations

 To protect dental work of any kind and your own natural teeth a night guard is highly recommended.
 These days the night guards can be made really small and comfortable, those are called NTI.
 I would highly recommend to ask your dentist if he can make you one.
 It's a worthwhile investment.
 Good Luck!

 Please don't assume that grinding your teeth is normal or inconsequential.
 It could be a sign of much more significant problems and the lifespan of a CEREC or another crown may be only a tiny important part.
 Cerec is not a magic solution - keep in mind there is a reason why you need a crown in the first place and until that reason is addressed, you are only patching up the problem.

 So, you may be asking the right question, but not the most important one.

 Lifespan of a crown if tooth grinding is present.

 If you are grinding you're teeth you're CEREC crown may not last a week.
 The literature shows us that a typical crown will last about 7-15 years.
 The most common reasons of failure are decay under the margins, need for endodontic treatment, fracture of crown material and factor of tooth among others.
 Grinding or severe clenching may exacerbate failure of the restoration.
 There are many good materials crowns are made of, from full gold/titanium to full porcelain, and a myriad of combinations in between.
 Therefore the prudent question to ask is not what material to use but rather what to do about the grinding.

 Cerec crown longevity

 Any crown can last from 1 to 30 years.
 They fail mostly due to decay underneath, not so much due to wear or fracture.
 Use a night gard if you are a grinder.